 Sharing information with credit reference agencies (CRAs)

 We're sharing details of your Chase current account with credit agencies, and you'll begin to see Chase on your credit profile.
-When looking to get a loan, borrow money, take out a phone contract or even rent a home, you'll need to prove that you can pay back what you owe.
+When looking to borrow money, take out a phone contract or even rent a home, you'll need to prove that you can pay back what you owe.
 This is where CRAs come in – they're the go-to for when companies want to see a full picture of your finances.

 We've put together some info about why we're sharing data, plus what this could mean for you and your credit score.